delegate365/GovernanceToolkit365/README.md

 [![link](./images/setup-6.png)](./images/setup-6 "Click to enlarge")

-Note that data in a secure place.
+Note that all data is stored in a secure place.
 You need that for accessing the daily generated data.
 The keys are randomly generated.

 ## Usage